freeedcom/ai-codereviewer/README.md

 2. Add the OpenAI API key as a GitHub Secret in your repository with the name `OPENAI_API_KEY`.
 You can find more information about GitHub Secrets [here](https://docs.github.com/en/actions/reference/encrypted-secrets).

+3. Fork this repository to your account or organization

-3. Create a `.github/workflows/main.yml` file in your repository and add the following content:
+4. Create a `.github/workflows/main.yml` file in your repository and add the following content:

 ```yaml
 name: AI Code Reviewer